-EXAMINERS
+EXAMINERS OR FIREBOSSES.

-- 62.-(1) The owner, agent or manager of every mine shall appoint one or more examiners in writing, to make such inspections and carry out such duties as to the presence of gas, ventilation, state of roof and sides, and general safety and such other duties as are required by this Act and the regulations made thereunder; and such examiners shall be the holders of first, second or third class certificates under this Act. - (2) In case it is necessary on account of the size of the mine or other circumstances that whilst it is being normally operated there should be more than one examiner in the mine at the same time, the owner, agent or manager of a mine shall divide the mine into districts and shall provide that whilst it is being normally operated there shall be one examiner for each such district on each shift, within which the examiner shall discharge the duties imposed upon him by this Act; and every district shall be of such size that the examiner can properly discharge such duties. - (3) The manager or overman of a mine may act as an examiner at that mine, unless the size of the mine and the other circumstances are such that he cannot properly discharge all his duties as manager or overman and examiner. - (4) The Chief Inspector may in case of grave emergency issue a provisional third class certificate to any person he deems qualified to act as an examiner. - 63.-(1) The size of a district of a mine assigned to any examiner shall not be so large as to prevent him from carrying out his inspection duties in a thorough manner. - (2) Every examiner shall devote his whole time to his inspection duties under this section, except where the duties assigned to or undertaken by him in addition to his inspection duties, are not such as to prevent him carrying out such inspection duties in a thorough manner, but this provision shall not prevent the examiner being employed in measuring the work done by persons in his district or in firing shots in his district, nor shall this provision apply in respect of any mine in which the total number of men employed underground at one time does not exceed thirty.
+65.-(1) The owner, agent or manager of every mine shall appoint one or more examiners or firebosses in writing, to make such inspections and carry out such duties as to the presence of gas, ventilation, state of roof and sides, and general safety and such other duties as are required by this Act and the regulations made thereunder; and such examiners or firebosses shall be the holders of first, second or third class certificates under this Act.

+(2) In case it is necessary on account of the size of the mine or other circumstances that whilst it is being normally operated there should be more than one examiner in the mine at the same time, the owner, agent or manager of a mine shall divide the mine into districts and shall provide that whilst it is being normally operated there shall be one examiner for each such district on each shift, within which the examiner shall discharge the duties imposed upon him by this Act; and every district shall be of such size that the examiner can properly discharge such duties.

+(3) The manager and overman of a mine may act as an examiner at that mine, unless the size of the mine and the other circumstances are such that he cannot properly discharge all his duties as manager or overman and examiner.

+66.-(1) The size of a district of a mine assigned to any examiner or fireboss shall not be so large as to prevent him from carrying out his inspection duties in a thorough manner.

+(2) Every examiner shall devote his whole time to his inspection duties under this section, except where the duties assigned to or undertaken by him in addition to his inspection duties, are not such as to prevent him carrying out such inspection duties in a thorough manner, this provision shall not prevent the examiner being employed in measuring the work done by persons in his district or in firing shots in his district, nor shall this provision apply in respect of any mine in which the total number of men employed underground at one time does not exceed thirty.